MIAReview

 This is a great bite to get on the table.
 And the crispy little circular fritters aren’t even the best part of the dish.
 That honor goes to the ultra-thin shaved wagyu and single truffle shaving they somehow balance atop the fritters.

-Stubborn Seed review image
+Stubborn Seed image

 photo credit: Karli Evans